 Please feel free to use the blog below to share information about Keloids or to ask Dr. Franziska Ringpfeil a question that might be of interest to others.

-Keloid is a type of scar that occurs spontaneously.
+A keloid is a type of scar that occurs spontaneously.
 Keloids may be hereditary and are commonly formed on areas such as the frontal midline of the body.
 People of Mediterranean or African descent are at higher risk of developing keloids.
-In our office the treatment options for active keloids include intralesional Kenalog, intralesional Kenalog combined with 5-fluorouracil, pulsed dye laser (PDL) treatments and CryoShape™.
+In our office, the treatment options for active keloids include intralesional Kenalog, intralesional Kenalog combined with 5-fluorouracil, pulsed dye laser (PDL) treatments, and CryoShape™.

-Keloids that do not respond to intralesional steroids or are too big for meaningful injection may benefit from excision with subsequent radiation.
+Keloids that do not respond to corticosteroids or are too big for meaningful injection may benefit from excision with subsequent radiation.
 If this is the case, we will refer you to a specialist that offers both treatments.